mathewlippincott/headfullofair/_pages/boundarylayers.md

 Flags flap because vortex streets form behind flagpoles.
 Each vortex peels off alternating sides of the pole, inducing the waving seen in a flag.

-### practicing the Beafort wind force scale for conifers
+### practicing the Beaufort wind force scale for conifers

 ![handout conifer beaufort](../assets/images/boundarylayers/coniferarm.png)